Jeremyugo/dead_mans_switch_software/README.md

 ## Dead Man Switch

-Personal project - script that executes one or more deadman strategies after a specified time interval
+Python software project - script that executes one or more deadman strategies after a specified time interval

 **In Progress...**

 ### TODO:
-- [ ] create DeleteData class
+- [ ] Create DeleteData class
-- [ ] modify script to delete entire lib not just executable
+- [ ] modify script to delete entire lib, not just executable (undecided)